 - Are you taking any other medicines, including medicines you can buy without a prescription, such as herbal and complementary medicines?

-If any of these apply, it’s important that you tell your doctor or pharmacist before you start nortriptyline.
+If so, it’s important that you tell your doctor or pharmacist before you start nortriptyline.
 Sometimes a medicine isn’t suitable for a person with certain conditions, or it can only be used with extra care.

 Like all medicines, nortriptyline can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.